 LIMRA – 2021 Insurance Barometer Survey In January 2021, LIMRA and Life Happens engaged an online panel to survey adult consumers who are financial decision-makers in their households.
 The survey generated over 3,000 responses.
 The results were weighted to represent the U.S. population.

 2020 U.S. Bureau of Labor Statistics – The Bureau of Labor Statistics measures labor market activity, working conditions, price changes, and productivity in the U.S. economy to support public and private decision-making.

-Medical Information Bureau 2021 MIB Life Annual Index Report – this report provides insight into individual life insurance application activity.
+Medical Information Bureau 2021 MIB Life Annual Index Report provides insight into individual life insurance application activity.

-American Council of Life Insurers (ACLI) 2021 Life Insurers Fact Book – This annual statistical report of the American Council of Life Insurers (ACLI), provides information on trends and statistics about the life insurance industry.
-ACLI represents approximately 280 member companies, which represents 93 percent of life insurance premiums in the U.S.
+American Council of Life Insurers (ACLI) 2021 Life Insurers Fact Book – This annual statistical report of the American Council of Life Insurers (ACLI) provides information on trends and statistics about life insurance industry.
+ACLI represents approximately 280 member companies, representing 93 percent of life insurance premiums in the U.S.

 Milliman’s Term Life Insurance Issues 2021 Survey – Milliman is an independent risk management company that provides data-driven expertise to the life insurance industry.

-We hope you learned a lot from this blog post.
-If so, we encourage you to share it with your friends and family.
+We hope you find this blog post helpful.
+If so, we encourage you to share it with your friends, family, and colleagues.